jakobib/nkos2016/slides.md

 Public SPARQL endpoint at <https://query.wikidata.org/>

-    # get subclasses of "catalog"
+    # get subclasses (P279) of "catalog" (Q2352616)
     SELECT ?c WHERE { ?c wdt:P279 wd:Q2352616 }

-More complex query included in the paper
+* More complex query included in the paper
+* Easier integration into Wikipedia planned!

-## Wikidata and knowledge organization systems
+## Wikidata and Knowledge Organization Systems

 * Wikidata **is a KOS** with notations, multilingual labels, scope notes, definitions, and rich connections between concepts.